Mindfulness-based Interventions and Reward Sensitivity Among Youth with Antisocial Tendencies

 (Lead investigator: Callie Mazurek)

-This study will examine the role mindfulness has in altering reward-sensitivity in a sample of adolescents and young adults displaying antisocial behaviors.
+This study will examine the role mindfulness has in altering reward-sensitivity in a sample of adolescents and young adults displaying antisocial tendencies.
 Participants will be randomized to either a mindfulness-based intervention or control condition.
 This multi-method study will collect self-report, behavioral, and psychophysiological data on changes in reward-sensitivity across time.

 Understanding and Minimizing Reporting Discrepancy of Anxiety Symptoms in Children with Autism Spectrum Disorder